-Nearly 43 million households—nearly 36% of the United States population—is made up of renters.
+Nearly 43 million households—approximately 36% of the United States population—are made up of renters.
 Most of these households pay their rent responsibly and on time, but that track record of on-time payments has historically not been reflected in their credit history.
 That’s beginning to change due to newer credit scoring models that use rent payment info in the calculation of credit scores.

 Consistently paying your rent on time can help improve your credit score.
-A 2017 study by Experian and the City of New York found that 76% of renters who reported their payments experience a boost to their credit score.
-However, rent payments are rarely reflected in most people’s credit histories.
+A 2017 study by Experian and the City of New York found that 76% of renters who reported their rental payments experienced a boost to their credit score.

 In this article, we explain how you can—and why you should—start reporting your rent to credit bureaus.

-It’s becoming more common for landlords to report their tenants’ rental history to credit bureaus, but it’s yet to be considered standard practice.
-So if you’re interested in improving your credit history or simply want to receive due credit for being a responsible renter, there are a few ways you can report your rental payments to credit bureaus.
+Good news: it’s becoming more common for landlords to report their tenants’ rental history to credit bureaus, but it’s not yet considered standard practice.
+If you ’re interested in improving your credit history or simply want to receive due credit for being a responsible renter, there are a few ways you can report your rental payments to credit bureaus.

 Talk to your landlord